carlosp420/nymphalidae_diversification/MS.md

 (``r = b - d``) and relative extinction rate ($\varepsilon$ ``= d/b``) values
 across the 1000 trees for the nodes where changes in diversification tempo occurs.
 We used the AICc threshold of 7.8 units, as estimated by MEDUSA, as the limit for a significantly better fit to select among increasingly complex alternative models.
-We let MEDUSA estimate up to 25 diversification rate shifts in our trees as the maximum number of shifts found in all trees was only 21.
+We let MEDUSA estimate up to 26 diversification rate shifts in our trees as this was the maximum number of shifts found in all trees.

 ### Effect of the quality of posterior distribution of trees on MEDUSA and Multi-MEDUSA